rglueckler/CharcoalFireReconstructionR/README.md

-# CharcoalAnalysis in R
+# CharcoalAnalysis in R (v.1.0)
 R script for the analysis of macroscopic charcoal records from sedimentary archives.
-It combines previous work (please check publications listed below) to provide a quick way of evaluating fire signals within the record, featuring:
+It combines previous work (please check publications listed below) to provide a quick way of evaluating fire signals within the record using both a "classic" and a "robust" approach, featuring:
-- interpolation to equal time steps
+- Interpolation to equal time steps
-- calculation of charcoal accumulation rates (CHAR)
+- Calculation of charcoal accumulation rates (CHAR)
-- determination of background and peak components
+- Separation into background and peak components
-- a signal to noise-ratio index (SNI) for the peak component
+- Signal-to-noise index (SNI) for the peak component
-- identification of fire episodes and their SNI-derived quality
+- Identification of fire episodes and their SNI-derived quality
-- an additional robust analysis approach taking into account age and proxy uncertainties
+- Robust charcoal analysis approach, taking into account age and proxy uncertainties
-- automated output plots (.pdf)
+- Automated basic output plots (.pdf)
-- automated output information (.txt) about settings and results, including fire return intervals (FRI)
+- Automated output information (.txt) about settings and results, including fire return intervals (FRI)

 This script was created in R v.4.0.2 and utilizes packages "paleofire", "locfit" and "mixtools".
 No warranty, please use at your own risk.

 # How to use the script
-Download the .zip file and unpack into a new folder.
-Open the R file with the R tool of your choice.
-Your data should be in a .csv table with the following columns:
+After downloading the and extracting the files to a working directory, the "CharcoalAnalysis_ExampleRun.R" file provides a quick way to test the script with an exemplary charcoal record created with random numbers.
+The according file, which might also be used as a template for custom data, is located in: "/Records/RandomCore/RandomCore.csv".
+For easy handling within the script new records should be added in folders sharing the record's name, e.g. "/Records/NewRecord1/NewRecord1.csv".
+After starting the "CharcoalAnalysis_ExampleRun.R" script, follow the steps outlined with #comments.
+After declaring the name of the record (e.g. record_name = "NewRecord1") and looking through the other input variables that could be adjusted, the script could be run in its entirety.
+Output files will be saved within the respective folder of a record.
+For more details on the methods and functions used, please refer to references mentioned below.
-1: depth (top), 2: depth (bottom), 3: age (top), 4: age (bottom), 5: age uncertainty, 6: volume of sediment, 7: number of counted charcoal particles, 8: uncertainty of charcoal count.
-You can add additional columns (e.g. for individual size classes or morphotypes) and then select the respective columns within the script.
-Various settings likely have to be adjusted to fit your specific data (e.g. LOESS window width, output resolution) - see comments included in the script.
+Custom data for each sample of a record should be in a .csv table with the following columns: 1: "depth_top" (depth at top/upper end of sample interval), 2: "depth_bot" (depth at bottom/lower end of sample interval), 3: "age_top" (age at top/upper end of sample interval), 4: "age_bot" (age at bottom/lower end of sample interval), 5: "age_uncert" (age uncertainty, e.g. 1 sig range of estimated ages), 6: "vol" (volume, used in cm³), 7: "proxy" (i.e. absolute charcoal counts), 8: "proxy_uncert" (proxy uncertainty or error, i.e. deviation estimated by counts from duplicate samples).

 # Literature
 For the original version of "CharAnalysis", please check the respective repository by Philip Higuera (https://github.com/phiguera/CharAnalysis) and these publications: